Use the options in the Show type section to specify how you want to show your presentation to your audience.

 To use slide timings to advance to each slide automatically during your presentation, click Using timings, if present.

 Tip: You can use slide timings to set a pace for your self-running presentation.

-For more information about using multiple monitors in Presenter view, see Deliver a presentation on two monitors by using Presenter view.
+For more information about using multiple monitors in Presenter view, see View your speaker notes privately while delivering a presentation on multiple monitors.

 Use the options in the Performance section to specify the level of visual clarity of your presentation.

 To speed up the drawing of graphics in your presentation, select Use hardware graphics acceleration.

 In the Slide show resolution list, click the resolution, or number of pixels per inch, that you want.
 The more pixels, the sharper the image, yet the slower the performance of your computer.
 For example, a 640x480 pixel screen is capable of displaying 640 distinct dots on each of 480 lines, or about 300,000 pixels.
 This is the fastest performing resolution, yet it provides the lowest quality.
 In contrast, a 1280x1024 pixel screen provides the sharpest images, but with slower performance.